armory/docs/content/en/docs/installation/armory-halyard.md

 ### Starting Daemon

-You can start Armory Halyard in a Docker container with the following command:
+You can start Armory extended Halyard in a Docker container with the following command:

 ```
 docker run --name armory-halyard --rm \